 - Grill cover

 Only you know best what size and which fuel type caters to your needs.

 Compared to traditional gas types, infrared ones cook food in half time.
 They are also energy and gas efficient and most of the self-cleaning burning off left food particles left.
 However, overcooked meals also have higher chances of happening if you’re not used to using them yet.

 Side burners let you prepare sauces and side dishes to go with your main dish.
 You no longer have to run back in the kitchen and out in the yard to check how smoothly everything is going.
 You can do more and save time if you go with models that have side burners.

-No one compares to the durability and feel of stainless-steel grills.
+Nothig compares to the durability and feel of stainless-steel grills.
 They are rust-proof and corrosion-proof.
-Even browning is achieved because of thinner grates allow more radiant heat.
-After all, an even colored crust is preferred by most grillers.
-Because they are stainless, they are much easier to clean and maintain.
+Even browning is achieved because of thinner grates allow more radiant heat – after all, an even colored crust is preferred by most grillers.
+Stainless steel grills are much easier to clean and maintain.

 Sometimes it’s best to have a designated grilling area.
 You can have designed with preparation space, hooks for utensils, plus you don’t have to worry about rain and strong winds ruining your cooking experience.
 You can utilize space that you have and include more safety features, too.

-We recommend Weber E-210.
-It’s the perfect size backyards and even balconies in the city.
+We recommend Weber Spirit E-210 Grill.
+It has perfect size for backyards and even balconies in the city.
 It has porcelain, enameled cast iron cooking surface and lid that is guaranteed to last a long time.
 It even has 6 hooks for your grilling utensils.
 It has 2 side tables perfect during prep time.
-It has dual burners and a warming rack.
+It is a 2 burner gas grill with a warming rack.